Psychology, Health and Behaviour MSc

 This module introduces various theoretical models and their relationship to health behaviours.
 These are related to health and risk behaviours which include smoking, dieting and eating; sexual behaviour; alcohol and substance use; exercise and health promotion.

 Multidisciplinary Approaches to Health

 Health Research Methods

 This module trains students to write literature reviews and discusses the practicalities of research.
 Students will be trained in qualitative and quantitative research methods and equips the student with the skills to undertake health research.
 This module is co-taught with students undertaking other masters in the Division.

 Students will undertake a research project in a topic of their interest, chosen after discussion with their supervisor.

 Our MSc offers some unique modules and allows a broad understanding of health and how to undertake health research.
 There is also usually the opportunity to shadow a therapist at work and participate in courses run at a local smoking cessation centre.

 Academic credibility: Teaching staff at Brunel have published high-impact journal articles and books on a broad range of subjects and have received research funding from a variety of bodies, including the EU, the Commission for Racial Equality, the Nuffield Foundation, the Economic and Social Research Council, the Home Office, the Department of Health, The Wellcome Trust, The Leverhulme Trust and the Arts and Humanities Research Council.

-Dr Bridget Dibb is also a Chartered Psychologist and a registered Health Psychologist who has previously taught and supervised health psychology at both undergraduate and postgraduate levels.
-Her research interests include: quality of life and adjustment to chronic illness, with a focus on posttraumatic growth, social comparison, and the perception of stigma.
+Dr Bridget Dibb is a Chartered Psychologist and a registered Health Psychologist who has previously taught and supervised health psychology at both undergraduate and postgraduate levels.
+Her research interests include: factors important for quality of life and adjustment to chronic illness, with a focus on posttraumatic growth, social comparison, and the perception of stigma.
 She has also carried out research into weight loss issues in obese adults.
-Other areas of interest include sexual health, illness cognitions, and health and illness behaviours.
+Other areas of interest include sexual health, illness cognitions, and illness behaviours.